 Deferring an Offer

-Applicants to the Foundation course cannot defer their entry into the school.
+Applicants joining the Foundation course and One Year Abroad programme cannot defer their entry into the school.
 All other Undergraduate applicants can defer for a maximum of one academic year.
 To defer you must:

 - Confirm the deferral in writing to the admissions team;